Task 02 - Trace operations in Microsoft Foundry

 01: Review existing trace details

-Before you add any additional logic to the client application, first review the information that is currently available within Microsoft Foundry’s Tracing menu.
+Before you add any additional logic to the client application, first review the information that is currently available within Microsoft Foundry’s Tracing tab for agents.

 Expand this section to view the solution

 First, navigate to Microsoft Foundry and select the AI project associated with this training.
-Then, select Tracing from the Observe and optimize menu on the left-hand side.
+Then, select Build from the main menu.
+Choose Agents from the left-hand side and then select one of your agents, such as the inventory-agent.

 02: Instrument the client application

-As you saw in the first task, the Tracing menu in Microsoft Foundry contains some useful information about the operations that have occurred.
-However, it does not include any details about the actual messages that were sent to the model or the responses that were received.
+As you saw in the first task, the Traces tab for agents in Microsoft Foundry contains some useful information about the operations that have occurred.
+However, it does not include any details about the responses that were received, or detailed information on duration, tokens, and estimated cost.
 To capture this information, you will need to add some instrumentation logic to your client application.

 Expand this section to view the solution